Looks like your cart is empty. Compare Travel Backpacks

 Gregory Border 35 overlooked putting any pockets within easy reach.

 The face of the backpack is one big pocket.
-Gregory didn’t even split up it into separate pockets to keep your passport from migrating south.
-Instead they force you dig for your passport, panicking that it got lost and wasting valuable minutes.
+Gregory didn’t even split up it into separate pockets to keep your passport from from getting lost amongst your other gear.

 Wouldn’t it be easier to split up the front panel into two pockets, a top one for documents and a lower one with a concealed zipper for more irreplaceable items?